-For this project have your child draw a large piece of pizza on their paper or oaktag.
-Easiest way to have them make it to draw a large triangle then turn it upside down.
+For this project have your child draw a large slice of pizza on their paper or oaktag.
+The easiest way to have them to draw a slice of pizza is to draw a large triangle then turn it upside down.
 On the pizza have them draw 100 toppings such as pepperoni, mushrooms, peppers etc…

 Using 100 red, yellow, green and blue M&Ms and Skittles make a rainbow on your paper.

 Thinking of designing a 100th days of t-shirt for your child to wear to school?
 Check out some of these ideas below.